BeanSparrow/Iris/README.md

 The name comes from the iris of a camera—the aperture that adapts to different lighting conditions.
 Similarly, this framework adapts its approach based on project complexity, scaling from simple scripts to full applications.

 **Important:** This is a prototype-focused tool designed for rapid feasibility testing and proof-of-concept development.
 It is not intended for production application development.
+(Yet)

 ## Origin & Attribution